On the enumeration of Tarski fixed points: Query complexity

 \begin{proof} By Tarski's theorem, any isotone map on a finite lattice has a fixed point.
 Moreover, Tarski's theorem states that the maximum fixed point of $f$ is also the maximum fixed point of $f_\triangledown: x \mapsto x \operatorname{\sqcap} f(x)$.
 By \Cref{lemma:limitandfixedpoints}, we find this maximum fixed point $f^*_{\triangledown}(\top)$ after at most $h(L, \preceq)$ applications of $f_{\triangledown}$. \end{proof}

 Two fixed points, namely the maximum and minimum, can also be found by performing a similar number of queries.

-\begin{proposition} There is a deterministic algorithm that solves the $2$-\textsc{FIXEDPOINTS}$(L(n), \mathcal F_{\text{iso}})$ problem in $\mathcal O(h(L, \preceq))$ queries. \end{proposition} \begin{proof} We can find the maximum fixed point with $\mathcal O(h(L, \preceq))$ queries as described in the proof of \Cref{proposition:1fixedpoint_oracle}.
+\begin{proposition} There is a deterministic algorithm that decides the existence of two or more fixed points in $\mathcal O(h(L, \preceq))$ queries. \end{proposition} \begin{proof} We can find the maximum fixed point with $\mathcal O(h(L, \preceq))$ queries as described in the proof of \Cref{proposition:1fixedpoint_oracle}.
 By a symmetric procedure, we can also search the minimum fixed point.
 Finally, we decide on the number of fixed points: If the maximum and minimum fixed points are equal, then there is only one fixed point, otherwise there are at least two. \end{proof}

-\subparagraph*{Three or more fixed points.} The necessary number of queries increases drastically when testing for three or more fixed points.
-We first show a lower bound for the class of arbitrary isotone maps on a lattice $L$:
+\subparagraph*{Three or more fixed points.} The necessary number of queries can increase drastically when testing for three or more fixed points.
+We first establish the lattice width as a lower bound for the class of arbitrary isotone maps on a lattice $(L,\preceq)$.
+This result implies an exponential lower bound for many relevant lattices.